SmaF1-dev/HiTe/README.md

   ```
 ## Project structure
 - `front-end/` — the client part of the platform
-- `demo-api/` — demo version of the api
+- `server/` — actual version of the server

 ## Project launch
 To run the client side, run: